cozis/Noja/docs/04_Functions.md

 ```

 ## Functions calls and return values
-To execute a function in an expression, it's name must be followed by an argument list enclosed in brackets `(..)`.
+To execute a function in an expression, its name must be followed by an argument list enclosed in brackets `(..)`.
 All functions return at least one value, which may be `none` when a function has no useful value to be returned.

 To specify the return value of a function, one must use the `return` statement
 ```py